-The sixth button, a magnifying glass with a large letter "A", is the text magnifier.
+The seventh button, a magnifying glass with a large letter "A", is the text magnifier.
 Simply click on the button before you begin reading, and as BrowseAloud reads, a bar at the top will appear with a large text version of the content that is being read.

-The seventh button on the far right of the toolbox shows a series of bars and an arrow.
+The eighth button on the far right of the toolbox shows a series of bars and an arrow.
 This is the "simplify" button, which creates a simple version of the webpage that you are viewing (see example in the screenshot below).
 It works best with webpages that have a main article or content, such as an article from the Latest News section or the constitution page of a country.

 As shown, the "simplify" button creates a version of the article where there are fewer distractions from sidebars or other content, instead focusing only on the main content of the page.

 The ninth button shows a wheel.
 This is the settings button described earlier.

 The tenth button, on the far right of the toolbox, is a question mark.
 It briefly reviews what each button does, as shown below: